 November is Diabetes Month.
 Just like every other time of the year, chances are, diabetes is on a lot of people’s minds—whether it’s you, your family, or someone else you care about.

-How do you plan meals that caters to health needs like this?
+How do you plan meals that cater to health needs like this?
 Try these three easy tips and you will be on your way to celebrating the holidays – and every day – with traditional treats that make everyone feel special—and still keep health in mind.

 - Have a conversation.
-Make it easy for people to share any special health related needs with you prior to the meal.
+Make it comfortable for people to share any special health related needs with you prior to the meal.
 For more formal meals, consider “name tags” for each dish on pretty notecards with a list of ingredients.
 This will make it easy for those with medical concerns to navigate on their own.
 From intolerances to chronic conditions, communication is key, and whether you ask ahead or incorporate the information into the meal plan, people will appreciate the information.
 If you are not the cook, talk privately with the person preparing the meal(s), especially if you have allergies.
 Offering to help prepare dishes can make it easier on everyone, too.
 Plus, working together to prepare meals every day or on a holiday can be so much fun!

 - Move it!
 Holidays make busy days seem even busier, but there’s always time for health.
 We know how helpful exercise is for so many reasons, whether you have diabetes or not.
 Even on holidays, stick to your normal activity routine and fit in fitness where you can.
 If you are shopping online, remember to get up frequently to stretch and get some steps.
 March in place if watching the game on commercial breaks, and go for a walk if weather permits.